 Your Health & Safety

-Please note: We reserve the right to require that visitors who do not follow posted safety guidelines or instructions from our staff will be asked to leave the premises.
-Failure to comply with this policy or rude or aggressive behavior will not be tolerated.
+Please note: Carnegie Museums reserves the right to require that visitors who do not follow posted safety guidelines or instructions from our staff leave the premises.
 Please see our Visitor Conduct Policy for more information.

 Carnegie Museum of Art has always been concerned about the air quality in our galleries for guest comfort and the care of our collections and exhibits.
 We regularly monitor our heating, ventilation, and air conditioning systems to ensure our facility is an environment you can trust.
 Additional measures include:

 - Increasing the amount of outdoor air introduced into all non-collection areas by 15%, further improving ventilation throughout the building

 - Equipping all air-handling units with filters and pre-filters that exceed the minimum efficiency reporting values (MERV) recommended by ASHRAE*

 - Disinfecting air-handling units once a week using one of two viricides from the EPA’s List N: Disinfectants for Use Against SARS-CoV-2

 - Cleaning high-touch surfaces including elevators, bathrooms, and handrails every two hours and disinfecting them daily